bruce80203/resolve_files/README.md

 resolve_files
 =============
-The git repository named resolve_files project contains main script resolve_files, 3 related scripts to mount, unmount and check mount status tracked.src a parameters template and untracked src template. hard_coded.src is untracked and should be created from the tracked template the parameters file can be created from the template but is easier to create from an existing working copy run syntax: sudo ./resolve_files
+This repository revolves around the main script with the same name 3 related scripts to mount, unmount and check mount status tracked.src a parameters template, untracked src template named hard_coded.src.template hard_coded.src is untracked and should be created from the tracked template the parameters file can be created from the template but is easier to understand and create from an existing working copy run syntax: sudo ./resolve_files # must be run with root privs